ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/victrola-turntable-giveaway.markdown

 section1-content: "<p>Victrola was born in 1906 in Camden, NJ when first introduced\
   \ to the American public by the Victor Talking Machine Company.
 Full of entrepreneurial\
   \ ideas and known for its use of quality materials, Victor (later becoming RCA)\
-  \ was the largest and most successful turntable manufacturer of its time.</p>\r\n\
+  \ was the largest and most successful turntable manufacturer of its time.</p>\n\
   <p>Victrola, much like music, has transcended time and endured the evolution of\
   \ technology.
 Sleek and modern, sophisticated and timeless or bold and retro, they\
-  \ believe a Victrola is more than just a method of listening to music, but a statement.</p>"
+  \ believe a Victrola is more than just a method of listening to music, but a statement.</p>\n"
 section2-content: "<p>The Victrola portable suitcase turntable is an absolute classic\
   \ and loaded with features.
 Includes built-in Bluetooth technology to wirelessly\
   \ stream music from any Bluetooth enabled device, 3-speed belt driven turntable\
-  \ and 3.5mm aux-in jack for playing music from any non-Bluetooth device.</p>\r\n\
+  \ and 3.5mm aux-in jack for playing music from any non-Bluetooth device.</p>\n<p>Portable\
-  <p>Portable design: just flick the clip on the front, and with the easy carry handle,\
+  \ design: just flick the clip on the front, and with the easy carry handle, you\
-  \ you can take your vinyl anywhere you want.
-Just plug back in to the mains and\
+  \ can take your vinyl anywhere you want.
+Just plug back in to the mains and you’\
-  \ you’re ready to listen to your favourite vinyl records.</p>"
+  re ready to listen to your favourite vinyl records.</p>\n"
 section3-content: "<p>The Victrola portable suitcase turntable is an absolute classic\
   \ and loaded with features.
 Includes built-in Bluetooth technology to wirelessly\
   \ stream music from any Bluetooth enabled device, 3-speed belt driven turntable\
-  \ and 3.5mm aux-in jack for playing music from any non-Bluetooth device.</p>\r\n\
+  \ and 3.5mm aux-in jack for playing music from any non-Bluetooth device.</p>\n<p>Portable\
-  <p>Portable design: just flick the clip on the front, and with the easy carry handle,\
+  \ design: just flick the clip on the front, and with the easy carry handle, you\
-  \ you can take your vinyl anywhere you want.
-Just plug back in to the mains and\
+  \ can take your vinyl anywhere you want.
+Just plug back in to the mains and you’\
-  \ you’re ready to listen to your favourite vinyl records.</p>"
+  re ready to listen to your favourite vinyl records.</p>\n"
 entry-title: "Win a Victrola Turntable!"
-entry-content: "Enter the draw to win a Victrola Suitcase Bluetooth 3-speed Turntable\
+entry-content: "<p>Enter the draw to win a Victrola Suitcase Bluetooth 3-speed Turntable\
-  \ by completing the form below before 23:59 on 20th April 2019."
+  \ by completing the form below before 23:59 on 20th April 2019.</p>\n"
 has-winner: false
 prize-description: "A Victrola Turntable."
 special-conditions: "Multiple entries are allowed up to one every day."